Lab Supplies for Discover Physics

 Where to Buy Supplies?

-1. Purchase the First Semester Discover Physics Custom Kit
+1. Purchase the Discover Physics Lab Kit

 2. Purchase supplies a la carte: